-In Colorado, you can change child custody in a couple of different ways.
-One way is by agreement.
-As children grow older, a custody agreement can become outdated and out of sync with school activities.
-Sometimes parents need to make changes that fit more with where they are in life, and how much time children want and need with each parent.
+In the state of Colorado, you can change child custody in a few different ways and the first method is by agreement.
+As children grow older, a custody agreement often becomes outdated and out of sync with school activities.
+In these instances, parents will need to make changes that fit more with where they are in life and how much time children want and need to spend with each parent.

-Many couples are able to make custody agreement changes on their own without a mediator or court.
-This requires the couple to draw up a stipulation, or an agreement, that would be signed by both parties.
-The signing of the stipulation would modify the child custody agreement.
-They would then send the stipulation to the court where it would become an order of the court.
-This is a very inexpensive thing way parents can modify their agreement, if parties are able to communicate and relations between the parents is congenial.
+Many couples are able to make custody agreement changes on their own without the need for a mediator or court.
+This requires the couple to draw up a stipulation or agreement that would be signed by both parties, which would result in the modification of the child custody agreement and shared parenting schedule.
+They would then send this signed stipulation to the court where it would become an “order of the court.”
+This is a very inexpensive way parents can modify their agreement, if parties are able to communicate and relations between the parents can remain pleasant.
 An attorney’s role would simply be to make sure it was drafted correctly.

-However, parents are not always going to see eye to eye on how their children would be best served by a parenting schedule.
-The second way to modify a child custody agreement in Colorado is to file a motion with the court for modification.
-After you’ve been divorced, and you have your child custody orders, modifying the order later is certainly an option.
-Generally, however, parents need a substantial change in circumstances to warrant a modification of their child custody agreement .
-I recommend you don’t try to modify your child custody agreement unless an event has occurred resulting in a substantial change in circumstances.
-Typically speaking, you want to seek modification if the custody arrangement has been in place for a while and there was a good reason to modify.
+However, two co-parents don’t always see eye to eye on how their children would be best served by a particular shared parenting schedule.
+So, the second path to modifying a child custody agreement in Colorado is to file a motion with the court for modification.
+Once you’re legally divorced and you have your child custody orders, modifying the order after the fact is certainly an option available to you.
+Generally, however, parents need a point to a substantial change in their lives’ circumstances to warrant a modification of their child custody agreement.

-When filing a modification, the Court uses the best interests standard.
-This means that the Court will take into the account what is in the best interest of the children.
-Sometimes child’s preference is taken into account as a factor in the Court’s decision-making, if that child is mature and old enough to discern, in an age appropriate way.
+When filing a modification, we can see that Colorado courts use the best interests standard.
+This means that the Court will take into account what is in the best interest of all children involved.
+Sometimes a child’s preference is also considered as a factor in the Court’s decision-making regarding the shared parenting schedule, especially if that child is mature and old enough to discern what is happening, in an age appropriate way.

-As children get older, one parent may feel that the custody arrangement, or parenting time as it’s referred to in Colorado, is insufficient, and that parent wants more time with the children.
-A parent’s desire for more parenting time is a reason to file a motion with the Court.
-Again, the Court would look as to whether it is in the best interests of the now older child, to spend more time with that particular parent.
-Essentially, this is where a motion to modify parenting time can benefit parents and their children.
+As children get older, one parent may feel that the custody arrangement, or shared parenting time as it’s referred to in Colorado, is insufficient and that parent wants more time with the children.
+Luckily, one parent’s desire for more parenting time is an absolutely valid reason to file a motion with the Court.
+Again, the Court would look as to whether it is in the best interests of the now older child to spend more time with that particular parent.
+Essentially, this is where a motion to modify the shared parenting schedule can benefit both parents and their children.